-Asian shares dive, then trim losses after Wall St sell-off

-BANGKOK (AP) — Asian shares plunged, then recovered slightly as Friday the 13th brought still more turmoil to markets reeling from uncertainty over the coronavirus crisis.
+European shares rebound after turbulent Asian session

+BANGKOK (AP) — European markets were mostly higher Friday after a turbulent trading session in Asia.

-Benchmarks in Japan, Thailand and India sank as much as 10% following Wall Street’s biggest drop since the Black Monday crash of 1987.
+Shares rose in Paris and London but fell 6.1% in Japan following Wall Street’s biggest drop since the 1987 Black Monday crash.

+Friday the 13th brought wild swings for some markets as governments stepped up precautions against the spread of the new coronavirus and considered ways to cushion the blow to their economies.

-Tokyo’s Nikkei 225 fell nearly 6%.
-India’s Sensex yoyo’d between gains and losses after a 10% crash briefly halted trading.
-In Bangkok, the Thailand SET gained 0.5% after a temporary suspension of trading earlier in the day.
+Benchmarks in Japan, Thailand and India sank as much as 10% early in the day, but India’s Sensex gained 3.3% in afternoon trading.
+In Bangkok, the Thailand SET fell 1.3% after its 10% plunge triggered a temporary suspension of trading.

-Markets worldwide have retreated as fears of economic fallout from the coronavirus crisis deepen and the meltdown in the U.S., the world’s biggest economy, batters confidence around the globe.
+Markets worldwide have been on the retreat as worries over the economic fallout from the coronavirus crisis deepen and the meltdown in the U.S., the world’s biggest economy, batters confidence around the globe.

 But there were signs that government action was beginning to resonate with panicked investors as some ventured back into markets in search of bargains.

-In Australia, the S&P/ASX 200 jumped 4.4% to 5,539.30 after state and territorial leaders agreed to up spending to counter the impact of the viral outbreak that has spread from central China across the globe, infecting 128,000 people.
+Australia’s S&P/ASX 200 jumped 4.4% to 5,539.30 after state and territorial leaders agreed to raise spending to counter the impact of the viral outbreak that has spread from central China across the globe, infecting 128,000 people.

 “The governor of the Reserve Bank made it very clear this morning the levers of fiscal policy need to do their job here,” Prime Minister Scott Morrison said after a meeting of top officials on Friday.